chrisbag/backend-test-events/README.md

 - You should use the Bunji dummy Node.js app as a starting Point
 - you are free to add any library you deem neceessary
-- here is the documentation for the dummy calendar dummy api (it is protected by api token)
+- here is the documentation for the dummy google calendar dummy api (it is protected by api token) : https://github.com/chrisbag/google-events-dummy
 - bear in mind that the bunji and google events models are slightly different
 - to simplify approach, ignore timzeones
 - feel free to add any required fields to the Bunji event or user models